Forum for Naga Reconciliation: Covenant of Reconciliation

+After several visits, FNR brought together three out of the four Naga political groups, namely NSCN (IM), NSCN (K), and the Federal Government of Nagaland/Naga National Council for a meeting.
+Due to security reasons, they decided to have it outside Nagaland.
 On 21 August 2008, representatives from various Naga political groups, tribal organisations, and the church and civil society organisations adopted the 10-point Covenant of Common Hope at the third Naga Peace Summit at Chiang Mai, Thailand.
 This served as foundation for the Covenant of Reconciliation (CoR).
 FNR was instrumental in facilitating both these covenants between various Naga organisations and groups.

-Signed on 13 June 2009, by Isak Chishi Swu, S. S. Khaplang, and S Singnya.
+On 31 May 2009, during a Christian foot-washing service in Chiang Mai, one of the retired generals of the political group knelt before a younger man and asked for forgiveness for the violence inflicted on the Naga people.
+After nine meetings, five times outside of India numbering 28 days, and twelve times in Naga areas, Isak Chishi Swu, S. S. Khaplang, and S Singnya. signed the Covenant of Reconciliation on 13 June 2009.
 The signatories committed before God to offer themselves to Naga Reconciliation and Forgiveness based on the Historical and Political Rights of the Nagas.
 They resolved to work together in the spirit of love, nonviolence, peace and respect to resolve outstanding issues among themselves.
-The Covenant of Reconciliation was instrumental in the cessation of armed confrontation and bloodshed among the Naga Political Groups.
+The Covenant of Reconciliation was instrumental in the cessation of armed confrontation and bloodshed among the Naga political groups.
 It is important to note the Christian context of "covenant" and "reconciliation" used in the process.
 Part of the covenant reads,Having been deeply convicted by God’s call in Christ, and the voice of the Naga people, we hereby solemnly commit before God to offer ourselves to Naga Reconciliation and Forgiveness based on the Historical and Political Rights of the Nagas.
-We resolve to continue to work together in this spirit of love, non-violence, peace and respect to resolve outstanding issues amongst us.The covenant was reaffirmed on 18 September 2010.
+We resolve to continue to work together in this spirit of love, non-violence, peace and respect to resolve outstanding issues amongst us.

+First renewal

+The covenant was reaffirmed on 18 September 2010 in Dimapur.
+Top leaders from the two factions of National Socialist Council of Nagaland (NSCN) as well as Naga National Council/Federal Government of Nagaland (NNC/FGN).
+They included Thuingaleng Muivah (NSCN-IM), N. Kitovi Zhimomi (NSCN-K), and S. Singnya.
+They issued a joined declaration, “We commit to cessation of all forms of hostilities, including any territorial expansion (supremacy of one group over other in geographical term), and for this the Joint Working Group (of three factions) will meet from time to time.”
+The Nagaland government welcomed the statement at a state cabinet meeting acknowledging it as a major step "towards realising unity, understanding and oneness among all sections of Naga society."
+It extended its appreciation to all the stakeholders involved in the process.

 Ever since, FNR has been marking 13 June as a day to renew the covenant.